 If you really care about obstruction, I got the perfect case for you.

-Hillary Clinton did have classified top secret information on that server in the at Platts River Network.
+Hillary Clinton did have classified Top secret information on that server in the Platts River Network.

-18 USC 793, and then she has the intention of obstructing justice when she consciously chooses to delete 33,000 emails that would prove yes, she's guilty.
+And then she has the intention of obstructing justice when she consciously chooses to delete 33,000 emails that would prove, yes, she's guilty.

-No, with something called bleach bit, the equivalent of acid washing any remaining emails that they might forensically be recovered at some point, and then busting up the devices just in case some of those emails exist on a BlackBerry or on an iPhone, and then remove the SIM cards just to be super super short.
+And just to make super sure, we'll clean out the hard drive, like with a cloth, no, with something called bleach bit, the equivalent of acid washing any remaining emails that they might forensically be recovered at some point, and then busting up the devices just in case some of those emails exist on a BlackBerry or on an iPhone, and then remove the SIM cards just to be super, super short.

 There you go.